auth0/docs/articles/support/index.md

 ## Public Forum

 Auth0 offers support for __all__ subscribers.
-All customers, even on free accounts, can use our public [discussion forum](https://ask.auth0.com) to receive support from our engineers and search exisiting questions.
+All customers, even on free accounts, can use our public [discussion forum](https://ask.auth0.com) to receive support from our engineers and search existing questions.

 ## Support Center

 Additionally, subscribers can create a private ticket via [Support Center](https://support.auth0.com).
 All account administrators will be able to view and add comments to Support Center tickets.
-Support Center can be accessed by clicking on the **Get Support** link on the [dashboard](${uiUrl}).
+Support Center can be accessed by clicking on the **Get Support** link on the [dashboard](${uiURL}).

 [Learn more about creating tickets with Support Center](/support/tickets)